blurend29/clo835_s24_final_project/README.md

 Access the frontend via http://localhost:8081

-Access the backkend via http://localhost:3000
+Access the backend via http://localhost:3000

 Send a POST request via Postman using the URL http://localhost:3000/items